rakesh-narayanadasu/learn-nginx/04-security/02-https.md

 ### 1. Security

 When you access a website via HTTPS, all communication between your browser and the server is encrypted.
-On an unencrypted connection (HTTP), anyone on the same network—such as a coffee shop Wi-Fi could intercept your passwords, credit-card numbers, or personal details.
+On an unencrypted connection (HTTP), anyone on the same network such as a coffee shop Wi-Fi could intercept your passwords, credit-card numbers, or personal details.

 With HTTP, data is sent in plain text.
 An attacker can easily read it.\
 With HTTPS, intercepted data is encrypted and unreadable.